pansilu/ISTSOS-1/README.md

 ### Running

-1. Run Arduino and open esos.ino file from arduino IDE.
+1. Run esos.ino file from arduino IDE.
 2. Upload the Changed source to your station
 3. Run the station.